 You will be blocked from your IU email account.

-Consequences of suspension
+Consequences of Suspension and Expulsion

 During the period of suspension, the Dean of Students places students who are suspended on the university checklist.
 When your suspension is over, you are removed from the checklist.
+Students who are expelled remain permanently on the checklist.

 You are welcome to call our office at 812-855-5419 to make sure that you have been removed from the list.

 Withdraw from all classes so that you do not incur all F’s for non-attendance.
+Information about withdrawing from all classes can be found on the Student Central web page.

 For assistance with this process, call the Student Advocates Office at 812-855-0761.